 Dinners in the cookbook (are people working 24 hours a day at Google?) include filet mignon, seared scallops and wild salmon.
 If dinner were like that in Detroit, would car companies be in so much trouble?
 Finally, the “pick me ups” or snacks for refueling throughout the day contain such treats as dried cherry chutney with goat cheese and crackers, sweet potato biscuits, mint chocolate brownies and coconut oatmeal bars with chocolate chips (those last two were the only sweets included in the entire book).

-I made a variation of his Butternut Chilejack (butternut squash, bacon, corn, onions, chiles, spices and more) and plan to make some of his many beet recipes soon.
+I made a variation of his Butternut Chilijack (butternut squash, chicken, tomatoes, onions, chiles, spices and more) and plan to make some of his many beet recipes soon.